JustinSDK/cqMore/docs/polyhedron.md

 ## Parameters

 - `radius`: radius of the icosahedron.
-- `detail`: setting this to a value greater than 0 adds vertices making it no longer a icosahedron.
+- `detail = 0`: setting this to a value greater than 0 adds vertices making it no longer a icosahedron.

 ## Examples